JayBk/itp-w2-bookstore-management-system-PROJECT/README.md

 You're in charge of building a simple Bookstore system.

-Please pay attention to the data structures used.
+Please pay attention to the data structures used and the interfaces provided.